SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 ### OVR Advanced Settings bindings

+Make sure OVR Advanced Settings is closed before following these steps or you will encounter problems.

 1. In the Windows Explorer window, enter `%appdata%\AdvancedSettings-Team\OVR Advanced Settings.ini` in **Address bar** and press Enter.
 Notepad with the `OVR Advanced Settings.ini` file contents should open.
 1. Find the `keyboardOne` and `keyboardTwo` lines and replace them with the following lines: